-In supporting the choice for people wishing to remain living in their own homes, the Active Ageing and Community Access program offers a range of home and community based support services to people who are frail aged, people with disabilities and their carers.
+In supporting the choice for people wishing to remain living in their own homes, the Active Ageing and Community Access program offers a range of home and community-based support services to people who are frail, aged and people with disabilities -- including their carers.

 The Active Ageing and Community Access unit provides support services every week to assist residents to live with independence and dignity.
-People may be young or older or may be living with a disability or frailty relating to age.
+People may be young or older or may be living with a disability or frailty that is related to age.
 These services support people to remain active and connected with their community.
 The type of services provided are determined according to an assessment process.
 A support plan is developed by an assessment service and/or the service delivery organisation with the person and / or their carer to identify the strengths and needs of the person.
-The support plan describes the actions and strategies, either long or short term, to achieve these goals.
+The support plan describes the actions and strategies, either long or short-term, to achieve these goals.

 Intake, Referral and Response

 To request information about accessing services provided by the Active Ageing and Community Access unit contact 5366 7100.

 An Age Friendly project has commenced at Moorabool Shire Council with the goal of making Moorabool a great place to grow old in.
 Follow the work being undertaken in this project.